 Stadium tours give visitors the opportunity to go behind the scenes, and extensive conference and banqueting facilities accommodate receptions for up to 3,000 people.

-The versatile space at Wembley Arena makes it a popular exhibitions and conference venue.
+The versatile space at SSE Arena Wembley makes it a popular exhibitions and conference venue.

 White Horse Bridge